HomeHealth articlesdepressionAyurvedic Approach to Manage Depression

 Published At April 27, 2017

-Depression is a very common, but severe psychological disorder affecting a significant number of people worldwide.
-In a few countries, people remain undiagnosed up to a large extent due to lack of awareness of psychological diseases.
+Depression is a very common but severe psychological disorder affecting a significant number of people worldwide.
+In a few countries, people remain undiagnosed to a large extent due to a lack of awareness of psychological diseases.
 It is one of the most common mental disorders these days.
-It has many causes like genetic, biological, environmental, psychological and a combination of two or more reasons.
+It has many causes, like genetic, biological, environmental, psychological, and a combination of two or more reasons.

-In ayurveda, depression is called as vishada.
-In ayurveda, it is believed that depression results from vitiated doshas in the brain.
+In Ayurveda, depression is called vishada, and it is believed that depression results from vitiated doshas in the brain.
+Ayurvedic treatments often involve herbal remedies, lifestyle adjustments, and mindfulness practices to restore balance and promote mental wellness.

-As far as other treatments are concerned, it includes panchakarma therapies, other external treatments, usage of various internal medications, change of diet and lifestyle changes.
+Other treatments include panchakarma therapies, other external treatments, the usage of various internal medications, diet changes, and lifestyle changes.

 1) Panchakarma:

-Panchakarma procedures are helpful in purifying the channels of the body.
-In panchakarma, there are therapies included like vamana (emesis therapy), virechana (purgation), basti (enema or colonic irrigation), nasya (nose cleaning) and raktamokshana (clean the blood).
-Anyone of them is prescribed to the patient according to the type of depression and other associated conditions.
+Panchakarma procedures help purify the channels of the body.
+In panchakarma, there are therapies such as Vamana (emesis therapy), Virechana (purgation), Basti (enema or colonic irrigation), Nasya (nose cleaning), and Raktamokshana (cleaning the blood).
+Any of them is prescribed to the patient according to the type of depression and other associated conditions.

 2) External Therapies: